How to Get From Port Barton to Puerto Princesa

 What are the 3 ways to travel from Port Barton to Puerto Princesa?

-There are 3 ways to travel the 160 kilometre (99 miles) distance from Port Barton to Puerto Princesa.
-You can choose between the bus, minivan and private transport.
-The journey takes 3 to 4 hours and the quickest way is by minivan.
-If you're on a budget, the cheapest option is by bus with tickets starting at 465 PHP ($7.80).
+The journey takes between 4h and the quickest way is by minivan (4h).
+If you're on a budget, the cheapest option is by bus with tickets starting at 480 PHP ($7.80).

 Where to stay in Puerto Princesa?